-The ON/OFF button (1) is in the top left of the Control Panel in the gray bar.
+The ON/OFF () button is in the top left of the Control Panel in the gray bar.
 Push and hold this button for one second to power up or power down the LUCAS device.
 When the device powers up, it automatically does a self-test of the functions and the protective system.
-When the self-test is complete, the green LED beside the ADJUST key illuminates.
+When the self-test is complete, the green LED beside the ADJUST () key illuminates.
 This takes approximately three seconds.

-When you are using the LUCAS device, the very first thing you do, even before taking it out of the bag, is to press this button and turn the device on.
-Remember, the graphic on the strap inside the bag is a reminder to turn the device on.
+When you are using the LUCAS device, the very first thing you do, even before taking it out of the Carrying Case, is to press the ON/OFF (1) button and turn the device on.

 The orange button is the ADJUST button.
 It is also labeled with a "1".
 When you turn the device on, it automatically enters the ADJUST mode, which is used to adjust the position of the Suction Cup.
-When you push this button, you can move the Suction Cup up or down.
-To adjust the start position of the Suction Cup, manually push down the Suction Cup, extending the Piston with two fingers onto the chest of the patient, ensuring the pressure pad is pressed firmly to the patient's chest.
+When you push this button, you can manually move the Suction Cup up or down.
+To adjust the start position of the Suction Cup, manually push down the Suction Cup, extending the Piston with two fingers onto the chest of the patient, ensuring the pressure pad touches the patient's chest.

-Press the PAUSE 10 button, labeled with a "2", to lock the Piston in the Start Position.
+Press the PAUSE button, labeled with a "2", to lock the Piston in the Start Position.
 Also, use this when you want to stop the device and temporarily pause compressions but still want to keep the Start Position of the Suction Cup.

 There are two ACTIVE modes on the device.
-One is ACTIVE (continuous) () and the other is ACTIVE (30:2) ().
+One is ACTIVE (continuous) S and the other is ACTIVE (30:2) S.